kilocharlie96/kilocharlie96/README.md

 ## 👋 Hi, my name is Kristián Černák
-### 👀 Let me share a little bit of my training code with you
+### 👀 Let me share a little bit from my training projects with you
 ### 📫 You can reach me via e-mail: cernak.kiko@gmail.com

 <!---